 A key post-Taliban aid authorization bill, S. 2712, the Afghanistan Freedom Support Act (AFSA) of 2002 (P.L.
 107-327, December 4, 2002), as amended, authorized about \$3.7 billion in U.S. civilian aid for FY2003-FY2006.
-For the most part, the humanitarian, counter-narcotics, and governance assistance targets authorized by the act were met or exceeded by appropriations.
-However, no Enterprise Funds have been appropriated, and ISAF expansion (\$1 billion in U.S. funds were authorized in the act) was funded by the contributing partner forces.
+The law was intended to create a central source for allocating funds; that aid strategy was not implemented.
+However, some of the humanitarian, counternarcotics, and governance assistance targets authorized by the act were met or exceeded by appropriations.
+No Enterprise Funds authorized by the Act have been appropriated, and ISAF expansion (\$1 billion in U.S. funds were authorized in the Act) has been funded by the contributing partner forces.
 The act authorized the following: